geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 Create the download page
 ------------------------

-The `GeoServer web site <http://geoserver.org/>`_ is now managed as a `GitHub Pages repository <https://github.com/geoserver/geoserver.github.io>`_.
+The `GeoServer web site <http://geoserver.org/>`_ is managed as a `GitHub Pages repository <https://github.com/geoserver/geoserver.github.io>`_.
 Follow the `instructions <https://github.com/geoserver/geoserver.github.io#releases>`_ in the repository to create a download page for the release.
 This requires the url of the blog post announcing the release, so wait until after you have posted the announcement to do this.

 Post the Documentation
 ----------------------